psf/requests/docs/index.rst

     Nuked a 1200 LOC spaghetti code library with 10 lines of code thanks to @kennethreitz's request library.
 Today has been AWESOME.

 **Kenny Meyers**
     Python HTTP: When in doubt, or when not in doubt, use Requests.
 Beautiful, simple, Pythonic.

+**Rich Leland**
+   Requests is awesome.
+That is all.

+**Steve Pike**
+  I can never remember how to do it the regular way. ``import requests; requests.get()`` is just so easy!

 User Guide